jjvanzon/Circular-Language-Spec-Plans/future/tone-change/2020-04-tone-change-in-general-notes.md

 - [x] But trying to find alternate formulations for them, was tricky.
 - [x] One thing that seems to bother me, is that I do not see that a rule is too fixated, until I have formulated it in a more open sense and sensed that it is feels closer to the truth.
 But I do not seem to read a resolute sentence and realize it could use wiggle room.
 I mostly just see a valid rule, not one too harshly stated.
 - [x] Another aspect to consider is that formulating new sentences quite automatically I insert the wiggle words, probably because I did train myself a bit to use them more.
 But seeing the problem in existing texts is harder somehow.
-- [x] I would like that after marking trigger words in red, it would be a matter of arbitrarily inserting wiggle words, removing adjectives or changing definite verbs to more polite ones.
+- [x] I might like that after marking trigger words in red, it might be a matter of arbitrarily inserting wiggle words, removing adjectives or changing definite verbs to more polite ones.
 - [x] But I end up scratching my head trying to find a way to reformulate something.
 Difficulty to find the 'nicest' alternate word, or sometimes even to realize something is even wrong with the trigger word I marked in red.
 - [x] Sometimes my brain says: nothing is wrong with trigger word, but when I replaced it with difficulty, I realize the trigger word did seemed to be 'wrong' after all, and realize that things are not necessarily that black and white.
 - [x] But my mind, that is reading and understanding these existing sentences does not sense anything wrong with them really, so has difficulty finding a proper way to change it, or even a reason.
 It's it like my mind resists changing the sentence, because at first I fail to see why.